klaytn/kips/KIPs/kip-fungible_token.md

 MUST trigger when tokens are transferred including zero value transfers.

-A token contract which mints new tokens Must trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.
+A token contract which mints new tokens MUST trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.
-A token contract which burns tokens Must trigger a Transfer event with the `_to` address set to `0x0` when tokens are burned.
+A token contract which burns tokens MUST trigger a Transfer event with the `_to` address set to `0x0` when tokens are burned.

 ```solidity
 event Transfer(address indexed _from, address indexed _to, uint256 _value)